Microgreen Grow Mats Verse Soil: Which is Better, Hemp, Bamboo, or Soil?

 microgreens grown on grow mats

-The second-largest is the microgreens grown on the TerraFibre® hemp grow mat (far left) watered with Ocean Solution organic fertilizer
+The second-largest microgreens are grown on the TerraFibre® hemp grow mat (far left) and are watered with Ocean Solution organic fertilizer

 Of the two VegBed bamboo grow mats (middle two), the one watered with Ocean Solution (leftmost) is a bit taller, but not by much.